chipsalliance/firrtl-spec/spec.md

 The cover statement verifies that the predicate is true on the rising edge of some clock cycle when the enable is true.
-In other words, it directs the model checker to find some way to make enable implies predicate true at some time step.
+In other words, it directs the model checker to find some way to make both enable and predicate true at some time step.

 ``` firrtl